mart3ll3/neovim-config-kickstarter/README.md

 Tab - confirm select or 1st option in intellisense

 Keymaps for objects from treesitter (parser)
+This could be used either when text is visually selected or by some vim motion Shortcuts here are inside appostrophes, this is just copy/paste from lua config

       keymaps = {
         -- You can use the capture groups defined in textobjects.scm